 Completing the common application puts you in contention to receive funding from one of the following funds, sponsored by alumni, family, and friends of the university.
 Please note, students needn't apply for individual funding sources.
 If awarded funding, the Summer Funding Committee and Career Services staff will determine the most relevant funding source.

-Career Services is excited to offer additional grants to fund students' practical experiences — internships, research, and community service.
+Career Services offers additional grants to fund practical experiences for students — internships, research, and community service.
 Experiences can be in any career field.
-Funding is awarded to students who best articulate the potential value of the proposed experience to the career exploration process and/or the advancement of career ambitions.
+Funding is awarded to students who best articulate the potential value of the proposed experience to the career exploration process or the advancement of career ambitions.

 The Browning Family Endowed Internship Fund provides financial assistance to one or more Colgate students pursuing internships.

-Established in 2018 by John K. Colgate Jr. ’57, this is a permanent endowment fund created to provide financial assistance for one or more Colgate student interns.
+Established in 2018 by John K. Colgate Jr. ’57, this permanent endowment fund was created to provide financial assistance for one or more Colgate student interns.

-The Caroline E. Conroy ’10 Endowed Fellowship provides financial assistance to one or more Colgate students who are participating in unpaid/underpaid internships relating to psychology.
+The Caroline E. Conroy ’10 Endowed Fellowship provides financial assistance to one or more Colgate students who are participating in unpaid or underpaid internships relating to psychology.

-Established in 2016 by members of the Class of 1966 in celebration of their reunion, this is a permanent endowment fund created to provide financial assistance for one or more Colgate student interns.
+Established in 2016 by members of the Class of 1966 in celebration of their reunion, this permanent endowment fund was created to provide financial assistance for one or more Colgate student interns.

-Established in 2017 by the Class of 1968 in honor of their 50th reunion, this is a permanent endowment fund created to provide financial assistance for one or more Colgate students seeking an unpaid or low-paid internship opportunity.
+Established in 2017 by the Class of 1968 in honor of their 50th reunion, this permanent endowment fund was created to provide financial assistance for one or more Colgate students seeking an unpaid or low-paid internship opportunity.

-Established in 2015 by members of the Class of 2015 in celebration of their graduation, this is a permanent endowment fund created to provide financial assistance for one or more Colgate student interns.
+Established in 2015 by members of the Class of 2015 in celebration of their graduation, this permanent endowment fund was created to provide financial assistance for one or more Colgate student interns.

-Established in 2016 by members of the Class of 2016 in celebration of their graduation, this is a permanent endowment fund created to provide financial assistance for one or more Colgate student interns.
+Established in 2016 by members of the Class of 2016 in celebration of their graduation, this permanent endowment fund was created to provide financial assistance for one or more Colgate student interns.

 The Galvin Family Endowed Fellowship offers financial support to one or more Colgate students who qualify for need-based financial aid.

-Established in 2004 by Laurence and Alice Jacobs P’96, this is a permanent endowment fund created in honor of their son, Aaron Jacobs ’96.
+Established in 2004 by Laurence and Alice Jacobs P’96, this permanent endowment fund was created in honor of their son, Aaron Jacobs ’96.
 This fellowship provides support for one or more Colgate students who wish to intern in the financial or business fields.